 Within the Berkshire region the predominant source of funding is a combination of federal (PL) and state funds.
 These funds are allocated to regional planning agencies in the state, using a formula agreed to by the affected agencies.
 Funds must be spent within the year allocated.
 Any unspent funds will be de-obligated at the end of each federal fiscal year.
 The decision to re-obligate unused PL funding is at the discretion of the State.
-For federal fiscal year 2017, the Berkshire region's PL allocation is \$549,003.
-In addition, there are additional projects in the region resulting from grant awards for Scenic Byway Projects.
+For federal fiscal year 2019, the Berkshire region's PL allocation is \$560,790.
 The UPWP meets FHWA's requirement that at least 33% of PL funds result in tangible products.